Adding your Instagram, Facebook or Twitter widget to your WebSite X5 website is easy. Follow these steps to create your widget.

 Grid Display widget

-- If you added your standard unmodified Grid Display widget code to your webpage then your widget will now be displayed as shown below, fully covering the available area but responsive.
+- If you added your standard unmodified Grid Display widget code to your web page then your widget will now be displayed as shown below, fully covering the available area and responsive.

 - To change the displayed width you can change the iframe width of your snippet, e.g. change the width to 75%.

 - Your widget will now be displayed as follows on your web page.
-The center justifying of the widget is handled by the Alignment setting you did on the Style tab for the Object style (see above).
+The widget is center-justified by default.

 - If you reduce the displayed width too much you won’t be able to click on the thumbnails to display the pictures in the Lightbox, only the Sharing buttons (Facebook, Twitter and Pinterest) will be available.
 This you can test by trial and error but we found that with the iframe width set to 60% this is about the smallest you can go.
 This also depends on how you did set up your widget on your SnapWidget dashboard on snapwidget.com.